-Rock trio Darkness Dear Boy plays Three Rivers Brewery
+Rock trio Darkness Dear Boy plays local brewery

 FARMINGTON — Ted Organ, the lead singer and guitarist for the Tempe, Ariz., rock trio Darkness Dear Boy, loves making music videos and considers them an essential component of his band’s efforts to reach new fans.